TiarkRompf/cs502/index.md

 homepage: true
 ---

-Fall 2023, 3 credits.
+Fall 2024, 3 credits.
 Instructor: Prof. Tiark Rompf

-Announcements will be posted on [Piazza](https://piazza.com/purdue/fall2023/cs502){:target="_blank"}.
+Announcements will be posted on [Piazza](https://piazza.com/){:target="_blank"}.
 Homework submission and grading will be done through [Brightspace](https://purdue.brightspace.com/){:target="_blank"}.

-> Lectures are Tuesday and Thursday, 3:00-4:15pm in LWSN B151.
+> Lectures are Monday and Wednesday, 4:30-5:45pm in LWSN B151.
 As the Pandemic situation evolves
 > the mode of lecture delivery might need to change.
 Please keep an eye on the announcements on Piazza.
 >
 > Teaching assistants are:
 >
-> - Anxhelo Xhebraj, <axhebraj@purdue.edu>
 > - Songlin Jia, <jia137@purdue.edu>
 >
-> Office hours will be held on Tuesday, 5-6pm, at HAAS 143.
+> Office hours to be decided.
->
-> Midterm will be held on Thu Oct 5th.
->
-> Final (see details in myPurdue): 1-3pm, Tues, Dec 12th, LILY 3418

 # About the Course <a id="about"></a>